 If you own your home free and clear or if you have very little mortgage principal outstanding, a reverse mortgage may be a good option for you.

 Home Equity Conversion Mortgage (HECM) is one type of reverse mortgage regulated by HUD.
 It allows a homeowner to convert a portion of the equity in his/her home into cash.
-Unlike a traditional home equity loan, the borrower is not required to make repayment as long as he/she occupies his/her home as the principal residence.
+Unlike a traditional home equity loan, the borrower is not required to make repayment as long as he/she occupies his/her home as the principal residence and fulfills obligations, such as continuing to maintain the property and paying property taxes and hazard insurance.

 There are many advantages of HECM reverse mortgage and we will name a few in the following: